Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Schecter Guitar Research is the full and proper name of the company.
 We're talking here about some of the very best deals in electric guitars when we're talking Schecter.
 These are made in South Korea, but every Schecter is set up by set up kings in the US of A. So you get the best of Asian and US workmanship, working together, in the true spirit of global trade.

-You simply can not overlook the Bigsby vibrato here which serves for super old school retro-cool.
-The Bigsby gets a vibrato tone which no other sort of tremolo or vibrato can get, and with a Bigsby one can with great ease bend not just single notes, but also entire chords.
+You simply can not overlook the Bigsby vibrato here which serves as super old-school retro-cool.
+The Bigsby gets a vibrato tone that no other sort of tremolo or vibrato can get, and with a Bigsby, one can with great ease bend not just single notes, but also entire chords.
 When not in use the arm folds away to the rear so as to allow you to shred or go about Pete Townshend style windmill rhythm.

 - Schecter PT Fastback